-Open Horse & Pony Arrival (housed in Youth Horse Barn): Saturday, August $10^{th}$ between Noon and 8:00 PM
+Open Horse & Pony Arrival: Saturday before Fair between Noon and 8:00 PM

 Showmanship & Riding Classes: Classes will be held in the Koster arena and will follow the corresponding youth classes.
 See the posted schedule in the youth horse barn.